Fever During Pregnancy

 - Headaches or migraines

 When the body temperature is compromised and is too high, it can be indicative of a fever.
-An average adult has a body temperature between 95 to 97 degrees Fahrenheit or 38 to 38.5 degrees centigrade.
+An average adult has a body temperature between 95 and 97 degrees Fahrenheit, or between 38 and 38.5 degrees Celsius.
 Any temperature spike that exceeds this range falls into the ‘fever’ category.

 During pregnancy, a number of other conditions could cause a fever.
 Some of these are: